Man convicted of terror ties faces charges in Mumbai attacks

 Headley, who pleaded guilty to conspiracy to murder, was sentenced to 35 years in prison.
 As part of his plea deal, he can’t be extradited to India.

-The only surviving terrorist in the Mumbai attacks was sentenced to death in India and hanged.
+Only one of the 10 Mumbai terrorists survived the attack and went to trial.
+He was convicted, sentenced to death in India and hanged.

-An request for comment to a public defender was not immediately returned.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.